Philio/PreferenceCompatExtended/README.md

 ## Styling

-There seem to be a number of bugs in the library, for simplicity use one of the `PreferenceTheme` parent themes provided.
+There are currently a number of bugs in the Google library, using the provided `PreferenceTheme` parent styles for your settings screen should provide a consistent experience on SDK 14+ devices and fallback styles on earlier versions.

-Some of the fixes were taken from: https://github.com/Gericop/Android-Support-Preference-V7-Fix
+Some of the styling fixes were taken from or inspired by: https://github.com/Gericop/Android-Support-Preference-V7-Fix

 ## License